CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent Space: Experiment

 \subsection{Results on Treatment Exploration}

-As shown in \cref{tab:comparison}, Our CLARITY framework achieves state-of-the-art results, significantly outperforming all baselines on both datasets.
-On the MU-Glioma-Post benchmark, our approach achieves an F1-score of 55.6\%, a substantial 9.2\% absolute improvement over the strongest medical-specific baseline, Huatuo-Vision (46.4\%).
+As shown in \cref{tab:comparison_expanded}, our CLARITY framework achieves state-of-the-art results, significantly outperforming all baselines across the evaluated datasets.
+On the MU-Glioma-Post benchmark, our approach achieves an F1-score of 57.1\%, a substantial 9.2\% absolute improvement over the strongest medical-specific baseline, Huatuo-Vision (46.4\%).
 The trend continues on UCSF-ALPTDG, where our model achieves 48.9\% F1, again outperforming the second-best method (44.1\%).
-This highlights a key finding: while general-purpose models like GPT-4o and Claude-4.5 perform poorly when prompted directly (42.1\% and 41.6\% F1, respectively), our framework successfully leverages the MLLM as part of a robust simulation-to-decision loop, dramatically enhancing its effective performance.
+These results highlight a key finding: while general-purpose models such as Claude-4.5 perform poorly when prompted directly (41.6\% F1), our framework successfully leverages the MLLM as part of a simulation-to-decision loop, substantially improving its effective performance.
 A critical comparison is with MeWM.
-Direct comparison with the original MeWM \cite{MedWM} was not feasible, as their in-house data is not public and their work focuses on CT data, whereas ours targets multi-sequence MRIs.
-To provide a fair baseline, we re-implemented the MeWM-style diffusion predictor (marked as MeWM$^*$) on our MRI data.
-As shown in the table, our approach (55.6\% F1) significantly outperforms this MeWM$^*$ baseline (43.6\% F1).
-This result validates our design choice to focus on \textbf{time-aware latent dynamics and survival-aware consistency} rather than diffusion-based appearance reconstruction.
+Direct comparison with the original MeWM \cite{MedWM} was not feasible, as their in-house data is not publicly available and their work focuses on CT data, whereas ours targets multi-sequence MRI.
+To provide a fair baseline, we re-implemented a MeWM-style diffusion predictor (denoted as MeWM$^*$) using our MRI data.
+As shown in \cref{tab:comparison_expanded}, our approach (57.1\% F1) significantly outperforms this MeWM$^*$ baseline (43.6\% F1).
+This result validates our design choice to focus on \textbf{time-aware latent dynamics and survival-aware consistency} rather than diffusion-based reconstruction.

+\emph{Clinical prognostication itself is highly uncertain and challenging, even for experienced practitioners}.
+Prior studies report that neurosurgeons achieve roughly 40\% accuracy when predicting outcomes for high-grade glioma patients, while multidisciplinary oncology teams reach approximately 55\% accuracy in advanced cancer cohorts~\cite{sagberg2022well,gwilliam2013prognosticating}.
+These findings highlight the intrinsic difficulty of survival-oriented treatment planning.
+CLARITY achieves consistently higher predictive accuracy on the evaluated datasets, suggesting that trajectory-based simulation models can provide valuable decision-support signals for treatment planning.